Comprehensive Queens Cancer Care Center

 Clinical Trials

-MediSys and MSK cancer research expands the reach of cancer research to the diverse population of Queens, allowing local residents the opportunity to participate in clinical trials for potentially life-saving new treatments and therapies.
+The combined efforts of Jamaica Hospital’s New York cancer center and MSK expand the reach of cancer research to the diverse population of Queens, allowing residents to participate in clinical trials for potentially life-saving new treatments and therapies.

 Cancers Treated